songgao/AlikeSubmissions/README.md

 Check out a demo page [here](http://songgao.github.com/AlikeSubmissions) (Names are masked).

-I'm a TA for MATLAB class taken about 400 students.
+I'm a TA for MATLAB class taken by about 400 students.
 I used these scripts to analize students' submissions to their Lab assignments and find out alike ones.

 ## Usage